 Things to Do In or Near Tell City, Indiana

 The annual Schweizer Fest has been an ongoing tradition in Tell City since 1959.
 During the festival the town is packed with polka, artisan and food vendors, carnival rides, a half pot drawing, talent show, pie eating contest, bed races, and sidewalk sales throughout downtown.
-This year’s Schweizer Fest is scheduled for Aug.
-6-9.
+The 2026 Schweizer Fest is scheduled for August 5-8.

 Visit the Tell City Depot Visitor Center for local history, artisan items, and a farmer’s market.
 There is plenty of history to be found at the Tell City Historical Society Museum and Tell City Chair Gallery & Museum.